conduktor/conduktor-public-charts/charts/console/README.md

 ### Platform product Parameters

-You can paste here your Conduktor Console Configuration
+You can paste here your Conduktor Console configuration.

 Refer to our [documentation](https://docs.conduktor.io/platform/configuration/env-variables/) for the full list of product configuration properties.